 The building still has doorways with rounded arches dating from the time of the Almohad dynasty, whose empire straddled the Mediterranean.
 The building is a national monument and one of the reasons why Mértola has been described as “the most Arabic town in Portugal”.
 Every two years the Mértola Islamic Festival is held in late springtime.

 Leading Mértola to independence

 Under the castle walls a statue of Ibn Qasi sits on an Arabian horse.
 Wearing a helmet and ready for battle, Qasi looks out over the town he ruled in the mid-12th century.
-An inspirational leader, great warrior and influenced by Sufism, he led Mértola to independence from the Almoravids, governing as the head of an independent state.
+Influenced by Sufism, he was acknowledged as an inspirational leader and great warrior.
+Ibn Qasi led Mértola to independence from the Almoravids, governing as the head of an independent state.

 Archaeologists have uncovered a wealth of artefacts in the town.
 Outlines of walls and doorways, known locally as the ‘Muslim village’ are visible on ground between the castle and the Guadiana.
 Pottery and other finds are displayed in the town’s Islamic Art Collection, arguably the most significant in Portugal.
 Exhibits include practical pottery, such as jars, and colourful al-Andalus ceramics depicting flora and fauna.
 Some have geometric patterns.

 “The most impressive thing about Mértola, for us Portuguese, is the sheer number of remains of the Muslim settlement.
 Most other towns of that time developed in the following centuries and therefore remains of Muslim buildings were destroyed or built upon.
 That was not the case with Mértola,” says Aquiles Gomez, a walker interested in Portuguese heritage.